 - a.
 Outstanding teaching is evidenced by an overall record of high quality teaching.
 High quality teaching is demonstrated by evidence of effectiveness in presenting knowledge and skills, in stimulating students' critical thinking and/or creative abilities, and the development or revision of curriculum and course structure. - b.
 Outstanding scholarship is evidenced by an ongoing agenda of inquiry that has resulted in a body of published scholarly or creative works of high quality.
-This body of works typically must be significantly greater than the body of works that resulted in the faculty member's promotion from Assistant Professor to Associate Professor.
-15 - c.
+This body of works typically must be significantly greater than the body of works that resulted in the faculty member's promotion from Assistant Professor to Associate Professor.13 - c.
 Making continuing meaningful contributions in service is evidenced by a record of active participation in University governance through committees and otherwise, as well as a record of active service to one's professional discipline and the broader public which may occur at the local, state, national, and international levels. - (c) The promotion decision shall also take into account the following: - (1) Annual assignments and annual performance evaluations; - (2) No fewer than two letters of external evaluation addressing the candidate's research/scholarly/creative activity, along with the curriculum vitae of the evaluators.
-16 The candidate shall submit a list of between five and seven names to the chair, who shall be responsible for choosing the individuals who will be requested to submit letters of evaluation.
-If two people from the list submitted by the candidate do not agree to serve as evaluators, the candidate
+14 The candidate shall submit a list of between five and seven names to the chair, who shall be responsible for choosing the individuals who will be requested to submit letters of evaluation.
+If two people from the list submitted by the candidate do not agree to serve as evaluators, the candidate shall submit additional names, as necessary, until two people have

-15 It is expected that a faculty member will remain productive following promotion to Associate Professor.
-Candidates for promotion to Professor who exceeded the standard of excellence in their promotion to Associate Professor will be required to meet the same standard of outstanding that all candidates must meet in order to be promoted to Professor.
+13 It is expected that a faculty member will remain productive following promotion to Associate Professor.
+Candidates for promotion to Professor who exceeded the standard of excellence in their promotion to Associate Professor will be required to meet the same standard of outstanding that all candidates must meet in order to be promoted to Professor

+14 Letters from external reviewers are intended to be unbiased evaluations from recognized scholars in the field.
 External reviewers for candidates for promotion shall hold the rank of Associate Professor, Professor, or a position of comparable scholarly expertise.
-These letters shall not be solicited from individuals with whom a very close personal or professional relationship exists, such as the candidate's dissertation director, or a co-editor of a publication that is being counted as scholarship in the dossier.
-The candidate shall notify his/her chair not later than June 1 of his/her intent to present his/her dossier for promotion review.
-External reviewers should be sent the candidate's curriculum vitae and copies of those scholarly and/or creative works along with any other materials or information that the candidate and his/her department chair have agreed to send.
+These letters shall not be solicited from individuals with whom a close personal or professional relationship exists, such as the candidate's dissertation director, or a co-editor of a publication that is being counted as scholarship in the dossier.
+The candidate shall notify their chair not later than April 15 of their intent to present their dossier for promotion review.
+External reviewers should be sent the candidate's curriculum vitae and copies of those scholarly and/or creative works along with any other materials or information that the candidate and their department chair have agreed to send.
 The department chair shall indicate in a letter to external reviewers the timeline for the candidate's dossier review process, and shall request that the reviewer address only the quality of the candidate's scholarship, such as its importance as a contribution to the field.
-Because the requirements for promotion at the reviewer's home institution may be significantly different from those at UNF, it should be made clear to the reviewer that he/she is not to address the issue of promotability.
+Because the requirements for promotion at the reviewer's home institution may be significantly different from those at UNF, it should be made clear to the reviewer that they are not to address the issue of promotability.